3rd grade synonyms worksheets

-Third graders trade common words for richer synonyms (brave and courageous, gather and collect) and learn the "almost" in almost the same: shades of meaning matter, and gigantic outgrows big.
+Third graders trade common words for richer synonyms (brave and courageous, gather and collect) and learn the "almost" in almost the same: gigantic outgrows big.
 Choosing the true synonym over a related-but-different word is the skill.

 The kind of sentences you'll get